 Verdict: Both WiFi systems offer a very easy and intuitive way to set up your network and to add the nodes at a proper distance, while neither Google WiFi, nor Deco M5 have a web-based interface.
 But, TP-Link has added more features to the UI of the Deco M5, so it wins this round.

-Google WiFi is one of the first WiFi systems to make the mesh approach attractive and accessible to the general public, while TP-Link took notes of what the customers preferred and that’s how the Deco M5 came into existence.
+Google WiFi is one of the first WiFi systems to make the domestic mesh technology attractive and accessible to the general public, while TP-Link took notes of what the customers preferred and that’s how the Deco M5 came into existence.
 And this becomes obvious when we see that there aren’t that many differences between these two systems.

 Check the products here: